pemarquez/dbt_vault/README.md

 - The second level must represent dbt stage ( ex: stage, raw_vault,bus_vault or _mart)

-- The third level must identify the dataset, e.g., for the “CalREDIE UDF” view as a source, the name could be calredie_udf, for the “CalREDIE Lab” view, the name could be calredie_lab, and for the “CalREDIE system” view, calredie_sys.
+- The third level must identify the dataset, e.g., for the “Vehicle_Insurance ”

 - - Each top-level configuration should use a separate `.yml` file (i.e, sources, models)
   Example: